Armoloy Case Studies

 This test not only gives wear information, but computerized systems can constantly monitor and plot friction values.
 The graph presented in Figure 5 gives friction coefficients vs. sliding distance.
 The uppermost jagged line, Test #1, is the couple 17-4 PH on 17-4 PH.
 Friction greatly increased with increasing sliding distance and operating time.
 The graph also shows large fluctuations in friction throughout the test.
 This is caused by wear and particle generation.
 A surgical instrument performing like this would have a jerky motion.
 The forces required to operate such an instrument could vary greatly during use.

-The results of Test #3 are presented in the bottom plot where 17-4 PH is running on ME-92 coating.
+The bottom plot presents the results of Test #3, where 17-4 PH runs on ME-92 coating.
 The total friction remained low and consistent compared to a bare stainless steel disk.
 The slight waiver in the plot is due to the “stick-slip” of surface irregularities on the softer 17-4 PH material.
 This may eventually result in higher wear than shown by the test.

 metal wear composite comparative strip chart